compromise-evident/Authorship/README.md

     and even philosophical puzzles.
 A deeper essence of Authorship is what emerges when solutions are withheld, selectively.
 No matter the encrypted item type, it stands alone to serve as something solved or unsolved (2 actions.)
-    Authorship does not depend on item particularities in order to assemble those items.)
+    Authorship does not depend on item particularities in order to assemble those items.) <br>

-17. **Physical difficulty-type-independent authentication** (feature 16; the core of Authorship is that keys being withheld is information.
+18. **Physical difficulty-type-independent authentication** (feature 16; the core of Authorship is that keys being withheld is information.
-    Keys can also be solutions to (or proof of compromise for) anything physical, while a similar hash and message system can be used to describe the next set of physical difficulties, their location, and other attributes.) <br>
+    Keys can also be solutions to (or proof of compromise for) anything physical, while a similar hash and message system can be used to describe the next set of physical difficulties, their location, and other attributes.)
 * **Cryptographer's acknowledgement** - you may need to verify that your new number is available to the public or verifying party--as you can be censored in some extreme circumstances.
 Here, the verifying party may arrange to modify their